MalikWhitten67/Apple-Doctor/README.md

 4. Express x machine learning 4 kids api - for ai to frontend communication and model training
 5. Data For diseases and illnesses: https://my.clevelandclinic.org

-## Dev Log

-1. Oct 28th:
-   - Implemented Login / Register both as a patient and a doctor
-   - Started working on the dashboard
-   - Reworked Readme
-2. Oct 29th: Design layout refractoring - made  the ai navigatable / consistent and easy to use
-   - Doctors ui is seperate from user ui
-   - Messages page done - you can create chats by searching your doctor or vice versa
-     - realtime reflective messages work aswell
-   - Structuring of dataset for training
-       - Grabbed 5 diseases or illnesses from a-z - writing severity level and using concice prompts
-   - Dataset / returned optimization
-       - Optimized ai backend api to better give an answer based on median confidency rating

 ## Dataset layout